d-cook/Render/README.md

 # Render
 A Wrapper for HTML5 Canvas for declarative rendering

-The idea is to be able to create a UI from a single descriptive dataset, rather than having to create and managing traditional UI components (such as the HTML Dom).
+The idea is to be able to create a UI from a single descriptive dataset, rather than having to create and manage traditional UI components (such as HTML Dom).
 To update (alter) the UI, one simply provides a new dataset (instead of keeping of modifying & managing a bunch of UI components that all have their own state and behaviors).

 ## Usage: